 This school was so nerdy that the “mascot” was an engineer, and at football games students would chant: “Tangent, secant, cosine, sine.
 Three point one four one five nine.
 Go Engineers!”
 I'm not kidding.
 So how is it possible that today I do not even know what a secant is?
+Was I studying the wrong way during all those wee hours?
+Consider “overlearning.”
+University of South Florida psychologist Doug Rohrer decided to explore this question scientifically.
+The results were interesting.
 Study Smarter, Not Harder.
 Good students don't just study harder, they study smarter.

 A study published this week identifies some habits of successful college students.
 I'll describe the new study shortly, but first: How should students study ?
 A growing body of cognitive psychology research emphasizes the value of two principles: Principle one is space your studying out over time .
 If you study something and then study it again right away, it's fresh in your mind the second time.

 Principle two is test yourself .
 Ironically, students often rate spacing and testing as counterproductive.
 According to the study that came out this week , the good ones do.
 In summary, low performers were especially likely to base their study decisions on impending deadlines rather than planning, and they were also more likely to engage in late-night studying.
 Why spacing wasn't significantly related to GPA isn't clear.
 Think You Know How To Study?
 Think Again.

 Study Guides and Strategies.
 Reading Strategies - Learning Skills from MindTools.
 Reading Efficiently by Reading Intelligently Get the most from your reading. © iStockphoto/mammamaart Whether they're project documents, trade journals, blogs, business books or ebooks, most of us read regularly as part of our jobs, and to develop our skills and knowledge.